 A catchy email subject line is key to getting recipients interested in your emails, and ultimately making your email marketing efforts worthwhile.
-Although a very small part of your message, subject lines are the first impression your emails make on your recipients –
+Although a very small part of your message, subject lines are the first impression your emails make on your recipients – so make it count.

 You’ve invested time in perfecting your email copy, linking to products or pages and choosing the best call-to-action – don’t let these efforts go to waste with a poorly written subject line.
 You’ve great content to share, but if your subject line doesn’t compel people to open it, your content won’t be seen.
 Hence the importance of crafting catchy email subject lines that encourage recipients to click through.